matthew-brett/nb2plots/doc/worked_example.rst

 See the :ref:`code-links-directive` for more detail.

-When you do this, you get a built HTML page :doc:`like this
+When I do this, I get a built HTML page :doc:`like this
 <converted_plus_notebooks>`.
 Note the three links to the Python code file and
 notebooks at the end of the page.
 The first link is to the Python code file.
 The second is to a notebook that has not been executed, and has no outputs.